-- 1. Click rave_troubleshooting.sh to download the script. - 2.
+- 1. Click rave\troubleshooting.sh to download the script. - 2.
 Open the terminal in your Linux machine. - 3.
-Type rave_troubleshooting.sh --help or rave_troubleshooting.sh -h to see the supporting command line arguments. - 4.
-Type one of the following: - rave_troubleshooting.sh -worrave_troubleshooting.sh --webcam-Usethis command to run checks for webcam redirection.
-This is the default command.
+Type rave\troubleshooting.sh --help or rave\troubleshooting.sh -h to see the supporting command line arguments. - 4.
+Type one of the following:

-rave_troubleshooting.sh -r or rave_troubleshooting.sh --rave - Use this command to run checks for rave app.
+- rave\troubleshooting.sh -worrave\troubleshooting.sh --webcam-Usethis command to run checks for webcam redirection.
+This is the default command. - rave\troubleshooting.sh -r or rave\troubleshooting.sh --rave Use this command to run checks for RAVE.
 A pop-up window playing a h264 test video is displayed.

-The system configuration and dependecnices are displayed.
+The system configuration and dependencies are displayed.